parse-community/docs/_includes/arduino/getting-started.md

 }
 ```

-After this, all calls to the Parse cloud will use the specified app.
+After this, all calls to the Parse Server will use the specified app.